Adhesive Application

 What effects does temperature have on PVA adhesives

-Storage and transport of adhesives
+Storage and transportation of adhesives

 influence of temperature

-Temperature during work
+Temperature at work

 Adhesive film formation and bond strength